TabLeak: Tabular Data Leakage in Federated Learning: Tabular Leakage

-\subsection{Pooled Ensembling}
+\subsubsection{Pooled Ensembling}

-As mentioned earlier, the mix of categorical and continuous features introduces further variance in the difficult reconstruction problem which already has multiple local minima and high sensitivity to initialization~\citep{Zhu2020} (challenge (ii)).
-Concretely, as the one-hot encodings of the categorical features are orthogonal to each other, a change in the encoded category can drastically change the optimization trajectory.
-We alleviate this problem by adapting an established method of variance reduction in noisy processes~\citep{hastie2009elements}, \ie we run independent optimization processes with different initializations and ensemble their results through feature-wise pooling.
+In general, the data leakage optimization problem possesses multiple local minima~\citep{Zhu2020} and is sensitive to initialization~\citep{Wei2020}.
+Additionally, we observed and confirmed in a targeted experiment in \cref{appendix:studying_pooling} that in tabular data the mix of discrete and continuous features introduces further variance, in contrast to image and text, where the problem is fully continuous or fully discrete, respectively.
+We alleviate this problem by running independent optimization processes with different initializations and ensembling their results through feature-wise pooling.

-Note that the features in tabular data are tied to a certain position in the recovered data vector, thereby we can combine independent reconstructions to obtain an improved and more robust final estimate of the true data by applying feature-wise pooling.
+Exploiting the structural regularity of tabular data, we can combine independent reconstructions to obtain an improved and more robust final estimate of the true data by applying feature-wise pooling.
 Formally, we run $N$ independent rounds of optimization with $i.i.d.$ initializations recovering potentially different reconstructions $\left \{ \sigma(z_j) \right \}_{j=1}^N$.
-Then, we obtain a final estimate of the true encoded data, denoted as $\sigma^D_i(\hat{z})$, by pooling them:
+Then, we obtain a final estimate of the true encoded data, denoted as $\sigma(\hat{z})$, by pooling across these reconstructions in parallel for each batch-point and feature:

-Where the $\text{pool}(\cdot)$ operation can be any permutation invariant mapping that maps to the same structure as its inputs.
-In our attack, we use median pooling for both continuous and categorical features.
+Where the $\text{pool}(\cdot)$ operation can be any permutation invariant mapping.
+In our attack we use median pooling.